Payroll Taxes, Costs, and Benefits Paid By Employers

 The matching principle requires that the cost of compensated (or paid) absences (holidays, vacations, and sick days) be recognized as an expense during the time the employee is present and working.
 In other words, the cost is expensed when the benefit is being earned by the employee, not when the benefit is being used by the employee.
 (However, the Financial Accounting Standards Board generally allows for sick days and holidays not to be accrued.)

-To illustrate, assume that an employee works full-time for the entire year 2013 and as a result earns one week of vacation to be taken any time during the year 2014.
-During the year 2013 (when the employee is working), the employer records the vacation expense and the vacation liability.
-In 2014, when the employee takes the vacation earned in the previous year, the employer records the cash payment by crediting Cash and reduces the company liability by debiting Vacation Payable.
+To illustrate, assume that an employee works full-time for the entire year 2022 and as a result earns one week of vacation to be taken anytime during the year 2023.
+In the weeks/months of the year 2022 (when the employee is working), the employer debits Vacation Expense and credits Vacation Liability.
+In 2023, when the employee takes the vacation earned in the previous year, the employer records the gross amount of the vacation check with a debit to Vacation Liability (instead of Vacation Expense or Wages Expense).

 8. Employer contributions toward 401(k), savings plans, and profit-sharing plans